anis/zf2-doctrine-crud/README.md

-CRUD actions generator for Doctrine 2 entities on Zend Framework 2
+CRUD actions provider for Doctrine 2 entities on Zend Framework 2
 =================

 License